-What to do if unhappy with your restaurant meal depends what was wrong.
-Whatever you do, don’t sit there and stew in silence, composing a Trip Advisor review.
-Speak up and let them the manager know.
+What to do if unhappy with your restaurant meal depends on what was wrong with the meal.
+Whatever you do, don’t sit there and stew in silence, composing a Trip Advisor review in your head.
+Speak up and let them the restaurant manager know.
 You may leave having had a better time than if you hadn’t complained.

-As travel writers who wrote guidebooks for many years, we have literally reviewed thousands of restaurants.
-We’ve heard diners complain about their bad experiences at restaurants, and we’ve heard chefs, restaurant managers and waiters complain about customers.
+As food and travel writers of decades experience, who wrote travel guidebooks for many years, we have literally reviewed many thousands of restaurants.
+We’ve heard countless diners complain about their bad experiences at restaurants, and we’ve heard an equal number of chefs, restaurant managers and waiters complain about customers.

-While we sympathise with chefs who get orders for “chili crab – no chili” and complaints that diners’ food was cold (only to learn later that the waiters stood gossiping for ten minutes with the customers’ plates in their hands), sometimes it’s hard to empathise with diners who don’t speak up and give restaurants a chance to address the issue.
+While we sympathise with chefs who get orders for “chilli crab – no chilli” and complaints that diners’ food was cold (only to learn later that the waiters stood gossiping for ten minutes with the customers’ plates in their hands), sometimes it’s hard to empathise with diners who don’t speak up and give restaurants a chance to address the issue.

-The thing is that if there’s a problem or series of problems, it’s far better to speak up at the restaurant – at the very time of dining, not as you’re walking out the door – to give the restaurant a chance to fix things so that you leave on a high.
-Here’s when, why and what to do if unhappy with your restaurant meal.
+The thing is that if there’s a problem or series of problems, it’s far better to speak up at the restaurant – when there’s a problem during your meal, not as you’re walking out the door – to give the restaurant a chance to fix things so that you leave on a high.
+Here’s what to do if unhappy with your restaurant meal.

 What To Do If Unhappy With Your Restaurant Meal

-When you’re eating out and there’s a problem with the food or drink, you need to speak up.
-But first it’s important to identify the problem and differentiate between these three situations: this item is not what I ordered, this item is not to my taste, and this item has a flaw.
+When you’re eating out at a restaurant, and there’s a problem with the food or drink, you need to speak up.
+But first it’s important to identify the problem and differentiate between these three situations: this dish is not what I ordered, this dish is not to my taste, and this dish has a flaw.

-The first problem should be an easy one to solve in these situations, especially if, say, you order salt and pepper squid and a plate of mixed tempura seafood is placed in front of you.
+The first problem, getting a dish that you didn’t order, should be an easy one to resolve, especially if, say, you order salt and pepper squid and a plate of mixed tempura seafood is placed in front of you.
 Or if you order a vintage bottle of wine and the wrong vintage is presented to you.
 You just send it back, right?

 Funnily enough, we’ve been in both situations and my complaints were questioned.
 In the first instance, the waitress insisted that tempura seafood was in fact the same thing as salt and pepper squid.
 In the second case, I ended up selecting another wine, as I wasn’t about to pay the price of a good vintage that had been substituted with a wine from a year that was sub-par for that region.

-It rarely goes like that, however, and when it does, if you don’t have a manager that you can escalate the complaint to, all you can do is make sure that you don’t recommend that eatery and never return.
+It rarely goes like that, however, and when it does, if there isn’t a restaurant manager that you can escalate the complaint to, all you can do is make sure that you don’t recommend that eatery and never return.

 Our advice: always inform your wait staff of the problem, regardless of whether you decide to send the dish back to the kitchen or not.
-Well-trained staff should still report the problem to their manager and the kitchen so if you choose to complain afterwards they will have it on record.
-If you’re with a partner or a group make sure you state that the only reason you’re not sending it back is because you don’t want to ruin everybody else’s meal.
+Well-trained staff should still report the problem to the restaurant manager and the kitchen, so if you choose to complain afterwards they will have it on record.
+If you’re dining with your partner or a group, make sure you state that the only reason you’re not sending it back is because you don’t want to ruin everybody else’s meal.

-When you have an item placed in front of you and it’s not to your taste, first check to see if it has been served as described on the menu.
-If you ordered a Southern Italian pasta and they neglected to tell you that this particular dish arrives jacked up with chili and you can’t handle the heat, you have a legitimate complaint.
+When you have a dish placed in front of you and it’s not to your taste, first check to see if it has been served as described on the menu.
+If you ordered a Southern Italian pasta and they neglected to tell you that this particular dish arrives jacked up with chilli and you can’t handle the heat, you have a legitimate complaint.

 If you order a ‘creamy carbonara’ and assumed the ‘creamy’ texture was from the egg and didn’t ask first whether it actually had cream in it, you just have to put it down to experience when it arrives looking like there’s been a spillage at a dairy farm milking station.

-If you’re not in Italy, don’t assume that the chef at the Italian restaurant you’re dining at knows that carbonara does not have cream in it.
+If you’re not in Italy, don’t assume that the chef at the Italian restaurant you’re dining at knows that a true Italian carbonara does not have cream in it.

-Our advice: if the menu is not clear, and they rarely are these days, with most descriptions of dishes reading like an ingredients list, ask lots of questions when you’re ordering and if the waiter doesn’t have answers, ask him/her to check with the chef.
+Our advice: if the menu is not clear, and they rarely are these days, with most descriptions of dishes reading like an ingredients list, ask lots of questions when you’re ordering.
+If the waiter doesn’t have answers, ask them to check with the chef.

 Knowing the characteristics of an oaked Chardonnay from a Burgundy and knowing that it has a very different profile to an unoaked Chardonnay from, for example, a Southern or Eastern Australian region, will help you better assess the wine.